-There are six subspecies of these huge cats in North America alone.
+There are six subspecies of these huge cats in North America.
 Mountain lions are the ultimate in carnivorous animals, perfectly adapted to fit their place in the world.
 Their value is in the way they help to maintain biological diversity by preying on smaller animals such as deer and rabbits.

-Mountain lions are very reclusive and will try to avoid encounters with humans if at all possible.
+Mountain lions are reclusive and will try to avoid encounters with humans if possible.
 They are not often seen around Organ Pipe Cactus National Monument, but it is known that some live in the Ajo Mountains.
 It is a rare and special treat to see one of beautiful and elusive creatures in their natural habitat.